Badranh/sniff/README.md

 - Option to add place holder when loading
 - Request pool to avoid duplicate downloads
 - improve the jetpack compose ui component
+- Remove the dependency on jetpack compose ui, so this library can be used on all platforms

 ## Project Structure